 Put your pain in checkmate and watch your life transform.

-Now, I’m so grateful for everything that’s transpired because it light the kind of fire under my ass that nothing else could have.
-It made so me hungry to expand my business and my reach, I didn’t care what my fears had to say.
+Now, I’m so grateful for everything that has transpired because it light the kind of fire under my ass that nothing else could have.
+It made me hungry to expand my business and my reach.
+And for the first time, I didn’t care what my fears had to say.
 It gave me courage.
 Am I still scared?
 Definitely, but the difference now is: I do it anyway.

 Trying to figure out how to stop missing someone is tricky, but it’s not impossible.
 There’s nothing wrong with missing someone.
-It’s human and it’s normal (as long as you are missing them in the context of reality, not your delusional fears).
+It’s human and it’s normal.

-Adopt the 3 rules above and yes, it’ll still hurt, but I promise… light will start to appear at the end of a tunnel that you were convinced, didn’t have an ending.
+Adopt the three rules above and yes, it will still hurt, but I promise… light will start to appear at the end of a tunnel that you were convinced, didn’t have an ending.

 And until you get to the end of that tunnel… I’m right here, flashlight in hand.